Skip to main content

 Roberts Drive Multi-Use Side Path

-The proposed project would construct approximately 2.2 miles of shared use side path along the south side of Roberts Drive, from Dunwoody Place to Roswell Drive.
-The project is planned for two phases.
+The proposed project would construct approximately 2.2 miles of shared-use side path along the south side of Roberts Drive, from Dunwoody Place to Roswell Road.

-Phase 1 will begin at Dunwoody Place, traveling north to the new Roberts Drive bridge over State Route 400.
-Phase 1 will continue past the bridge, to a midblock crossing near Summer Crossing.
+Phase 1 begins at Dunwoody Place and travels north to the new Roberts Drive bridge over State Route 400.
+The phase continues past the bridge to a midblock crossing near Summer Crossing.

-Phase 2 will begin at the midblock crossing, and travel north to Roswell Road.
+Phase 2 begins at the midblock crossing and continues north to Roswell Road.

-The goal of the project is to create a safer and more comfortable walking and biking environment, increasing connectivity to parks and greenspace within Sandy Springs.
+The goal of the project is to create a safer and more comfortable walking and biking environment while improving connectivity to parks and greenspace throughout Sandy Springs.

 Public Engagement